Solo Female Travel in Palma

 Solo travel experience

-I went for a week on my own.
-It was great fun, easy to get around, great food and I felt very safe.
+I went alone for a week.
+It was great fun, it was easy to get around, the food was wonderful, and I felt very safe.

 Posted: June 2, 2023